How to Sell Solar Energy Back to Grid: Comprehensive Guide (2026)

 • Allowing you to sell stored energy when rates are most favorable

-The National Renewable Energy Laboratory (NREL) reports that adding battery storage to a solar system can increase the value of that system by 15% or more in many markets.
+According to the National Renewable Energy Laboratory (NREL), adding battery storage to a solar system can increase the value of that system by 15% or more in many markets.

 Regularly Maintain Your System